Crib Garden and its Wildlife

 fantastic - within three years we had attracted 24 species of butterfly.

-In South Shropshire I was faced with almost a blank canvas.
-During the 12
+In South Shropshire I was faced with almost a blank canvas of two acres.
+During the 15

-existing garden at 'The Crib' had two very small flower borders, but otherwise
+the existing garden at 'The Crib' had two very small flower borders, but

-was simply lawn.
-However it was blessed with three apple trees
+otherwise was simply lawn.
+However it was blessed with three apple

-and the mixed native hedge instantly provided a good habitat for a few bird species
+trees and the mixed native hedging instantly provided a good habitat for a

 has been rapid - especially regarding the bird and insect life.
 Below you can see just some of